 Sinus Infection vs Cold - What's the difference between them?

-Medically reviewed by C. Fookes, BPharm Last updated on Jul 26, 2019.
+Medically reviewed by Carmen Fookes, BPharm.
+Last updated on July 26, 2019.

 The main difference between a sinus infection and a cold is that a sinus infection is an infection of the sinuses (which are the hollow, air-filled cavities within our skull that surround our nose) and a cold is a viral infection of the upper respiratory system (which is essentially our nose and throat).